Table of content:

 Pro tip #2: Be patient

 Content marketing takes time to work.
 You must be patient because success with the Content Inc model or any other content marketing strategy is not going to happen overnight.
 Content marketing may take years to gain you leverage and create a ripple effect.
-That’s why you need to create your content marketing strategy and your business plan with
+That’s why you need to create your content marketing strategy and your business plan with patience in mind.

 Joe Pulizzi’s example shows that it’s worth to be patient

 Joe started in 2006 with a website called Copyblogger.com where he explored content marketing.
 But it wasn’t until 4 years later that he defined his vision, found his voice and finally felt like he could share a real value with his audiences.
 Today, Joe runs one of the fast-growing companies in the United States with a $10 million business.
-Before joining the content marketing game, ask yourself how much time,
+Before joining the content marketing game, ask yourself how much time, thought, energy, and hard work you’re willing to dedicate to your strategy.
+Once you determine the answer, you can apply it to your content marketing strategy to get the most out of it.

 After Content Inc